pschaus/book_lepl1402/source/part1.rst

 .. code-block:: java

-    Weapon weapon = new MightySword("Magic sword", 3);
+    weapon = new MightySword("Magic sword", 3);

 not a type error?
-The left side and the right side seem to have different types.
-On the left, we have "Weapon" and on the right we have "MightySword", which is a subclass of "Weapon".
+On the left, we have the variable "weapon" of type "Weapon" and on the right we have a new object of "MightySword".
 But this is acceptable for the compiler because, Java has the following rule:

 **Rule 1: A variable of type X can hold a reference to an object of class X or to an object of a subclass of X**.

+Because of rule 1, the compiler is perfectly happy with putting a reference to a MightySword object in a variable declared as type "Weapon".
+For Java, MightySword objects are just special Weapon objects.

-The next line looks strange, too:
+The next line of the "main" method looks strange, too:

 .. code-block:: java

     System.out.println("Price is " + weapon.getPrice());

-Our class "MightySword" has not defined a method "getPrice" so why can we call :code:`weapon.getPrice()` on a MightySword object?
+Our class "MightySword" has not defined a method "getPrice" so why can we call :code:`weapon.getPrice()`?
 This is another rule in Java:

-**Rule 2: Methods defined in a class X can be also used on objects of subclasses of X. The subclass inherits the methods of its superclass.**
+**Rule 2: The subclass inherits the methods of its superclass.
+Methods defined in a class X can be also used on objects of a subclass of X.**

 Let's look at the next line.
 It is: